RaceX58/SimRaceX.Dualclutch.Manager/README.md

 In order to use the plugin you need to implement your own logic to the Arduino sketch controlling the clutch paddles

-The plugin exposes a Simhub property called [RaceXBitepointManagerPlugin.CurrentBitePoint]
+The plugin exposes a Simhub property called [DualclutchManagerPlugin.CurrentBitePoint]

 You need to send the value of this property to the Arduino sketch.